Discover the Versatility of Lobster Meat in Various Dishes

 Remove the lobsters from the boiling water and let them cool.

 Once they are cool enough to handle, crack the lobster shells and remove the meat.
-Set the meat aside.
+Set the heart aside.
+Save the lobster shells and any juices that collect while you work.

 Make Lobster Stock:

 Add the lobster shells and any collected juices, along with the chopped onion, carrot, celery, and garlic.
-Sauté for about 10 minutes until the vegetables are softened and the shells become aromatic.
+Sauté for 10 minutes until the vegetables are softened and the shells become aromatic.

 Stir in the tomato paste and cook for another 2-3 minutes.

+Pour in the brandy or cognac and let it simmer for a few minutes, allowing the alcohol to cook off.
 Add the fish or seafood stock, white wine, thyme sprigs, and bay leaves.
-Bring to a boil, then reduce the heat and simmer for about 30 minutes.
+Bring to a boil, reduce the heat, and simmer for about 30 minutes.

 Strain the stock through a fine-mesh sieve into a clean bowl, pressing on the solids to extract all the liquid.
 Discard the solids.